Mariners win 3-2, hand Rangers 11th straight road loss

 Mariners starter Justin Dunn struck out eight and pitched one-hit ball through 5 2/3 innings to stretch his AL-leading streak of games with three or fewer runs allowed to 15.
 But he was pulled after allowing his second hit, again failing to make it through the sixth.

+Daniel Zamora (1-0) earned his first win since 2018 in his first appearance since being claimed off waivers from the New York Mets on May 22.

+“I haven’t pitched a big league game since 2019,” Zamora said after getting four outs.
+“There was a lot of adrenaline going through me.
+I think that was part of it all, too.”

-Daniel Zamora (1-0), Paul Sewald and Rafael Montero allowed two hits in 3 1/3 innings.
-Montero earned his seventh save after giving up Nick Solak's second sacrifice fly of the game in the ninth.
+He combined with Paul Sewald and Rafael Montero to allow two hits in 3 1/3 innings.
+Montero earned his seventh save after giving up Nick Solak’s second sacrifice fly of the game in the ninth.

 Dunn hit Isaiah Kiner-Falefa with a pitch leading off the fourth, then issued back-to-back walks with one out before Solak’s sacrifice fly tied it at 1.